 About

 Before starting PhD research, I worked in geography and urban planning in Chicago.
-I was a Geographic Information Science (GIS) Analyst at IFF, a nonprofit community development organisation.
+I was a Geographic Information Science (GIS) Analyst at IFF, a non-profit community development organisation.
 Prior to that, I worked at the Chicago Architecture Center, where I led this museum-like organisation’s research and communications teams.

 My master’s degree is in geography from the University of Edinburgh.
-My undergraduate degree is in history and linguistics (with a minor in maths) from Lawrence University.
+My undergraduate degree is in history and linguistics (with a minor in mathematics) from Lawrence University.
 I studied writing at Interlochen Arts Academy and grew up in Michigan, USA.

 Research

 Latest publication: Miner, Patrick, Barbara M. Smith, Anant Jani, Geraldine McNeill, and Alfred Gathorne-Hardy.
 2024.
 “Car Harm: A Global Review of Automobility’s Harm to People and the Environment”.
-Journal of Transport Geography 115 (February). https://doi.org/10.1016/j.jtrangeo.2024.103817
+Journal of Transport Geography.

 Contact

-Copyright © 2021-2024 Patrick Miner.
+Copyright © 2021-2026 Patrick Miner.